zkhanhtran/News/README.md

 # News
-This is demo for test
+This is demo for test News